Evaluating and Treating ADHD in African American Children: Guidance for Clinicians

 Racism, structural bias, and individual discrimination are linked — in research new and decades old — to adverse health outcomes for racial and ethnic minorities.
 This is a fact of American medicine.
 And it plays out every day in the assessment and treatment of attention deficit hyperactivity disorder (ADHD or ADD) in African American children, who are both under-diagnosed with and inadequately treated for the condition.

-To ensure more equitable health care, clinicians must recognize these issues in broader society without assuming that a universal African American experience exists; great care requires clinicians to probe and consider each individual patient’s unique experiences.
+To ensure more equitable health care, clinicians must recognize these issues in broader society without assuming that a universal African American experience exists; great care requires clinicians to probe and consider each individual patient’s unique experiences, and the role that ADHD stigma plays in BIPOC communities.

 In other words, a clinician’s “cultural considerations” and “cultural competence” cannot guarantee proper diagnosis and care for all patients.
 That process requires the clinician to embrace cultural humility.